DIDSR/eeDAP/src/inputfilesStudies/2023_HTTPilot_RegistrationTest/README.md

 ### Terminology Notes

 We are examining the registration accuracy of two different modes of registration, Global and Best.
-Global may also be referred to as the “uncorrected” registration and applies to all ROIs.
-Best registration is ROI-specific correction.
+Global registration happens once, at the beginning of the experiment.
+Global may also be referred to as the “uncorrected” registration as it applies to all ROIs without any adjustments.
+Best registration is a local ROI-specific correction.

+* FOV - field of view in the microscope is the area that can be seen through the microscope eyepiece.
+* ROI - region of interest is a square outline that can be seen on the computer screen.
+* Registration accuracy - the distance from target to the center of the field of view.
+The target for each field of view can be seen at the center of the digital image.
- * Global Registration – the initial 3-point registra4tion sequence.
-Measure distance from target without any correction (except z-focus as necessary)
+* Global Registration – the initial 3-point registration sequence.
+During the study, you measure registration accuracy after the stage navigates to the new location and you focus the microscope.
+Do not apply any local registration or correction.
- * Best Registration – after global registration, fine-tune correction.
-Measure distance after completing Best Registration correction.
+* Best Registration – after measuring the global registration accuracy and the microscope is in focus, press the "Best Registration" button to performan a local registration, a fine-tune correction.
+Then measure the registration accuracy.

+Global registration data is saved in a ".mat" file next to and with the same name as the corresponding whole slide image.
+The Global registration data are stage dependent.
+As such, some manual management of these files is expected and encouraged to save time with Global registration.
+Without existing Global registration data, Global registration takes significantly longer.
+With Global registration data, you can skip the low-magnification registration process (Step 1 of Global registration) and just do the high-magnificiation registration process (Step 2 of Global registration).

 -----